iucario/react-interactive-transcript/README.md

+# React Interactive Transcript

-# Interactive Transcript for TED.com
+Interactive Transcript for TED.com

 The project is based on https://github.com/Ibaslogic/react-audio-player